As if the world of content marketing needs more acronyms, we’re now faced with the real-world dilemma of HTTP and HTTPS.

 Today’s branding is all about trust.
 Not just in your product or your company name but in your responsibility to customers’ privacy and your technological capabilities.

 An unsecured HTTP in front of your URL is essentially the same as still having an AOL email address or a Myspace account: It clearly shows site users that you’re outdated, unserious about the future and grossly out of step with the latest security demands.
-You’re practically begging cybercriminals to hack your site and steal customer data.
+You’re practically begging cybercriminals to hack your site and steal customer data, which is a huge turning point for your customers and their willingness to keep browsing your website.

 HTTPS is the exact opposite.
-It’s the Tesla of security protocols, the verified blue check mark of domains.
-It means your site is authentic and has integrity – just as Google intended nearly four years ago.
+It’s the Tesla of security protocols, the verified blue checkmark of domains.
+It means your site is authentic and has integrity — just as Google intended nearly four years ago.
+HTTPS redirection is the next step to showing consumers that you’re serious about making improvements for a better consumer experience.

 These are great attributes to have attached to your brand.